eztam-/BitCrackOSX/README.md

 ## Roadmap
 - Improve performance
     - secp256k1 EC claculations are partly a performance bottleneck but can still be improved further.
+        - fild_mul (field multiplication) and the reduction function are the main bottleneck and can be optimized further.
     - Switch to Metal 4 which should perform better since the CPU footprint for encoding and submitting work can be kept significantly smaller.
     - Improve the address file load time for very large files.
       The loading of addresses from file into the DB and Bloomfilter is very slow, when loading large files >1GB.
       Possible solutions:
-        - Disk-backed key/value store (LMDB / RocksDB / LevelDB)
+        - Disk-backed key/value store (LMDB / RocksDB / LevelDB).
-        - Memory-mapped sorted file + binary search
+        - Memory-mapped sorted file + binary search.
-        - In mem hash map? -> the limit is the memory
+        - In mem hash map? -> the limit is the memory.
-   - Fix bloom filter issues:
-        - Crashing after several hours of running
-        - Each key matches when using very large address sets
+    - If the address list is lower than 8 or 16 use a list search instead of bloom filter (thats how it's done in Bitcrack)
+- Allow users to specify a custom command to be executed on key match.
+- Support for uncompressed keys has been temporary removed but could be added back.

 ## Performance Improvement Notes
 - The application is ALU bound so further optimizations should target the 32 Bit arithmetic functions.